Montacute: History

 To the west of the village is the Iron Age hill fort of Ham Hill, a large tribal fort of the Durotriges.
 The fort was conquered by the Roman Legio II Augusta sometime around 45 AD.
 The Romans briefly occupied the fort, then moved to a more permanent garrison at nearby Ilchester (Lindinis), and constructed the Fosse Way Roman road a few miles west of the village.
 A Roman villa was excavated near Batemoor Barn early in the 20th century and an extensive mosaic documented.
-Never adequately protected, this has probably been damaged by deep ploughing in the last 20 years.
+Never adequately protected, this has probably been damaged by deep ploughing and sludge injection in the last 40 years.

-Originally called Logaresburgh by the Saxons, it was later known as Bishopstone ("Bishop's Town", i.e. "estate belonging to the Bishop") or Biscepstone which name survives today as the hamlet of "Bishopston" on the site of the former Cluniac priory (now containing "Abbey Farmhouse" and "Priory Pond") within the village of Montacute, to the immediate south-west of St Catherine's Church.
+Originally called Logaresburgh by the Saxons, it was later known as Bishopstone ("Bishop's Town", i.e. "estate belonging to the Bishop") or Biscepstone which name survives today as the street named "Bishopston".
 The last Anglo-Saxons to own it before the Norman Conquest of 1066 were Tofig (d.1043), then successively his son Athelstan (or Æthelstan) and his grandson Asgar.
 Tofig was a staller (placeman or court office-holder) to Danish King Canute.
 Local tradition remembers Tofig as "Cnut's standard bearer".
 In 1030 (1035 in some records) following a series of dreams in which the Devil told him where to dig, a local blacksmith found buried on St Michael's Hill a black flint crucifix or Holy Rood.
 (Some early versions state two black flint crosses were found, one large, one small.
 Another variant is that the second cross was wooden, and accompanied by a bell and a book/copy of the gospels.)
 Tofig loaded the life-sized cross (or crosses) onto a cart, and then named a series of possible destinations owned by him.
 The oxen pulling the wagon (six red and six white in one version of the tale) refused to move until he said Waltham in Essex, where Tofig already had a hunting lodge.
 They then started, and continued non-stop until they reached Waltham, and where they stopped Tofig decided to build an abbey at the site – this became Waltham Abbey.
 In the meantime, Tofig rebuilt the church at Waltham to house the cross, on which he bestowed his own sword, and his second wife Gytha (or Glitha), the daughter of Osgod Clapa, adorned the figure with a crown, bands of gold and precious stones.